 One of the technologies being widely adopted by paint and coatings manufacturers is hygienic product recovery (pigging) technology.

 This blog article looks at the paint and coatings industry and the transition towards hygienic production.
-It also looks at how hygienic (sanitary) pigging systems are helping paint and coatings manufacturers recover and remove paint residue in the pipelines and reduce the risks of contamination and spoilage.
+It also looks at how industrial process pipeline pigging systems are helping paint and coatings manufacturers recover and remove paint residue in the pipelines and reduce the risks of contamination and spoilage.

 The Transition from Solvent to Water-Based Paint and Coatings